by Matt Pezzimenti

 When a user first arrives on this page, they’re most likely doing so because they’re not signed in – therefore do not have a working dropbox account.
 By making the sign up for free button the first thing on the page, it helps increase their CTA as new users won’t need to be searching far on the page to find out how to make a dropbox account.

 An important but often under-utilised tool in the belt of CTA optimisation is text copy.
 When it comes to increasing the performance of a CTA, the design is always the first thing that marketers try; but sometimes the simplest approach can be the best.

 Call to Actions should have strong and powerful messaging applied to them, words that help encourage a user to click on the button and be taken to the next step.
 Bland CTA’s such as “Continue” or “Go” don’t perform as well as more personal and emotive ones such as “Click here to optimise your business” or “Try out this product for free”.

 Crazy Egg is an online heat mapping tool with a simple dedicated lead gen home page.
 The messaging they put on their primary CTA is a simple “Show Me My Heatmap”, which is a personal and directed message to potential customers landing on this page.

 What makes good CTA copy effective isn’t just the wording and emotion and around it, but also the context behind it.
-A CTA that just says “Go” doesn’t give a user much context around what will happen when they click on it without looking around the page first.
-In Crazy Egg example, just by having that button on the page with that copy it’s abundantly clear that a user entering a website url and hitting the primary CTA will be taken to a heatmap of their website.
+A CTA that just says “Go” doesn’t give a user many contexts around what will happen when they click on it without looking around the page first.
+In Crazy Egg example, just by having that button on the page with that copy, it’s abundantly clear that a user entering a website URL and hitting the primary CTA will be taken to a heatmap of their website.

 With these three principles in mind, it’s fairly straight forward to combine all three to create a good CTA that converts well.
 Here are some examples of mobile web pages that utilise effective Call to Actions: